antor44/livestream_video/README.md

 ```
 mv livestream_video/* ~/whisper.cpp
 ```
-playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper-cpp, whisper.cpp
+playlist4whisper.py, livestream_video.sh, and the default playlist_xxx.m3u files must be located in the same directory as whisper.cpp

 Finally, launch the app by entering the following command in the terminal.
 Make sure you are inside the whisper.cpp directory (cd ~/whisper.cpp) and that your Python environment is activated (source ~/python-environments/whisper/bin/activate), if required.
 ```